 - Labrador Retriever

-Many other breeds suffer from hip dysplasia, visit the Kennel Club Breed Information Centre for further information.
+Many other breeds suffer from hip dysplasia, visit the Kennel Club's Breeds A to Z page for more information.

 Our Scrutineers and Panellists